 Welding shall be carried out in accordance with the provisions of AS/NZS 1554.1.
 All welding shall be SP category.
-A Welding Procedure Sheet shall be submitted to the Administrator for approval prior to welding steel tubes.
+A Welding Procedure Specification shall be submitted to the Administrator for approval prior to welding steel tubes.
 Hold Point 2

-All longitudinal and transverse welds shall be made with full penetration butt welds.

-The welds shall be full penetration butt welds carried out using the submerged arc process.
-The outside surface of welds perpendicular to the long axis of the tube shall be finished flush with the surface of the tube.
+All longitudinal and transverse steel tube welds shall be made with full penetration butt welds carried out using the submerged arc process.
+The outside surface of welds perpendicular to the long axis of the tube shall be finished flush with the surface of the tube either through the welding process or by mechanical means such as grinding.
+The finished surface of the weld (reinforcement) shall not protrude or exceed 1 mm above the outside surface of the steel tube.

-Steel tubes shall be supplied to the site in the longest lengths possible, commensurate with the overall length of the pile, transport facilities available, and the steel tube driving process.
+Steel tubes shall be supplied to the Site in the longest lengths possible, commensurate with the overall length of the pile, transport facilities available, and the steel tube driving process.

-The load transfer devices (shear connectors) shall be welded to the inside of the steel tubes in the fabrication shop.
+The load transfer devices (shear connectors) shall be welded to the inside of the steel tubes and the attachment of the stiffening bands or cutting shoes shall all be conducted in the fabrication shop.

 Steel tubes shall be stored and transported in such a manner as to prevent damage.
 Damaged steel tubes shall be repaired or replaced by the Contractor at no additional cost to the Principal.
 Nonconformance

-8.2 On-site splice welding of steel tubes
+8.2 On Site splice welding of steel tubes